pukkaone/pukkaone.github.io/_posts/2011-01-03-jsp-cross-site-scripting-elresolver.md

 The `addELResolver` method inserts the custom ELResolver into a chain of standard resolvers.
-When evaluating an expression, the JSP container consults the chain of resolvers in the order:
+When evaluating an expression, the JSP container consults the chain of resolvers in the following order, stopping at the first resolver to succeed:

  * ImplicitObjectELResolver
  * *ELResolvers registered by the addELResolver method.*